gifale95/BERG/docs/models/model_cards/fmri-dascoli_2026-tribe_v2.rst

        | • Audio input → audio + text features (speech is transcribed)
        | • Text input  → audio + text features (text is first synthesized to speech)
        |
        | Exactly one file path must be provided per call.
+Audio and text are automatically
+       | extracted from the video file.
+       |
+       | Stimuli are processed as temporal sequences.
+Features are extracted at 2 Hz and
+       | predictions are returned at 1 Hz, producing one predicted fMRI sample per second
+       | of stimulus duration.

 Output
 ------